May 04, 2021 | Office

 They are very responsive and complete the work in a timely fashion.
 I have used them for 18 years and have never had any issue with their work.
 Very highly recommended.

-We have been working with 1-800-STRIPER for eight years.
 They are very easy to work with and have a highest level of attention to detail.
-They are very knowledgeable, and passionate about parking lot striping.
+They are very knowledgeable and passionate about parking lot striping.
 Their quality of work is outstanding!
-They have helped us serve the Rochester community for many years.
-I would highly recommend them!